ArturKalach/react-native-a11y/docs/AndroidInput.md

     }
 ```

-You can compare results with my results in:
+You can compare results with mine here:

 `react-native-a11y/examples/A11ySample/android/app/src/main/java/com/a11ysample/textinput` for the old arch [link](../examples/A11ySample/android/app/src/main/java/com/a11ysample/textinput)
 </br>